Biomedical & Scientific Research Ethics Committee (BSREC)

 BSREC considers applications for ethical review for research projects involving human participants in the Faculty of Medicine and the Faculty of Science (excluding Psychology) that do not fall within the remit of NRES.

 BSREC undertakes ethical review of all projects on a proportionate basis according to a risk-assessed triage process.
-Projects are either delegated to the academic supervisor for review, subject to BSREC 'Full Review', or BSREC 'Light Touch Review', depending on their nature.
+Projects are either delegated to taught undergraduate and postgraduate courses for review, subject to BSREC 'Light Touch Review', or BSREC 'Full Review', depending on their nature.

 BSREC Project/Study Triaging